Written by Liam and Aoife!

 Aoife poked Dad,‘What did it mean Dad?
 Take one story?’

-For the first time in nearly two weeks that spark returned to my father’s eyes as he something made him smile.
+For the first time in nearly two weeks that spark returned to my father’s eyes.
 ‘You did its three challenges?’

 Dad turned to gaze at the bookshelves of ledgers around us.
 His face glowed.

 ‘That’s the deal.
 That’s always the deal.
-If you complete the Thief’s challenges, you get to choose one story from his library for yourself.’
+If you complete the Thief’s challenges, you get to choose one story from his library for yourself to keep, to write.’

 Now we just had to pick one.

 Now read the final episode of The Story Thief Challenges!

 Oh and here’s the stuff Dad told me I had to tell everyone…

 The Story Thief Challenges is a twelve part series published on the first Monday of each month.
 Each episode includes writing advice from an Irish children’s fiction author and a Story Challenge activity that can be used by teachers, librarians and other educators with kids.

 To subscribe to The Story Thief Challenges – click here.